For operators: Biosolids fees, forms, & annual reports

-Although the FGF represents a yearly increment to the fee, in practice we have often not pursued that increase.
+Although the FGF represents an annual increment to the fee, in practice we have often not pursued that increase.
 Increases based on the FGF are also subject to approval by the Office of Financial Management.
-Any requested increase above the FGF must be approved by the Legislature.
+Any requested increase above the FGF must be approved by the State Legislature.

 Some facilities, such as independent composters and certain facilities that receive and treat septage or a combination of septage and biosolids, do not have permits issued by our Water Quality Program.
 In those cases, we calculate an RE value based on the facility's operations.
 This could be based on fractional contributions of biosolids from various sources and/or the conversion of gallons of septage to residential equivalents.

 Receiving only facilities

 "Receiving only" facilities accept biosolids for further treatment or for application to the land, but they are not primary generators of biosolids.
 Examples include beneficial use facilities that only apply biosolids to land permitted for this purpose, as well as compost facilities not associated with a wastewater treatment plant.

 If you are a "receiving only" facility, your fee is based on the percentage of the RE value of each source from which you receive biosolids.

 Septage management facilities are those that treat and/or apply only septage to the land.
 The RE value for septage management facilities is based on the gallons of septage received.
 One RE is assessed for every 1,250 gallons.

 Permit Fee Program Report (as required by RCW 70A.226.030(4))